Liza Wang: Community work

-As a mainstay at the TVB television network, Wang has gained almost legendary status for her efforts not merely as an entertainer but also as a philanthropist with a heart for social works and for improving lives in rural China and other areas.
+Wang is also known for her philanthropic work, such as donating medical supplies during COVID-19 supply shortages, assisting with distributing funds to Cantonese opera performers affected by the pandemic and donating a portion of ticket sales towards Ren Ci Hospital, where nursing and rehabilitative activities are provided for the elderly and underprivileged.
 Within Hong Kong, she has also been an MC hosting TVB telethons for Tung Wah Group of Hospitals and many other charities.

 Wang, being a two-time cancer survivor (first thyroid then breast cancer), decided to be an executive committee member of the Hong Kong Anti-Cancer Society.
 A series of informative radio talk shows on RTHK was also hosted where medical specialists were invited to discuss the many types of cancer.
 She has helped raise charities, awareness and funding for cancer patients.
 Recently a free concert was given at Tin Shui Wai for 4,500 residents; the concert was filled to capacity and hundreds were turned away.
 The crowd prevented guest performers like Miriam Yeung and Denise Ho from arriving on time.
 Denise Ho ascribed the audience overflow to Wang's popularity.

 Personal life

-Liza Wang was married to businessman Lau Cheong Wah from 1971 to 1983 and they remain good friends.
+Wang was married to businessman Lau Cheong Wah from 1971 to 1983 and they remain good friends.
 In the late 1980s, she met Law Kar-ying, openly acknowledged as her partner for over twenty years, and whom she married on 2 May 2009 in Las Vegas.
 Being a native Shanghainese, Wang speaks fluent Shanghainese and has always identified as a Shanghainese.

 The nickname of "Wang Ah-Tag" owing to social media usage

-In recent years, Liza Wang has increased her usage in social media.
+In recent years, Wang has increased her usage in social media.
 However, upon uploading the photos with others, she has been handwriting the names of others on the photos.
 These handwritings have been occasionally described as "Wang Ah-Tag".